 How To Get To Sweet Creek Falls

-#2 Heceta Head Trails: Hobbit Beach Trail and Lighthouse Trails
+#3 Heceta Head Trails: Hobbit Beach Trail, Lighthouse Trails, Valley Trail and China Creek Loop

-Heceta Head, home to the famous Heceta Lighthouse and Hobbit Beach, has two amazing trails…and an incredible way to combine them into one longer trail.
-We detail each option below.
+Heceta Head, home to the famous Heceta Lighthouse and Hobbit Beach, has amazing trails.
+Each trail can be completed as an out-and-back…or the incredible hikes can be combined into one longer trail.
+We detail each option below (and include a helpful map, too!).

 Hobbit Trail Oregon

-The Hobbit Trail is one of the easiest hiking trails near Florence, Oregon.
+The Hobbit Trail is one of the easiest hiking trails near Florence, Oregon – and also one of the most popular.

 The blink-and-you’ll-miss-it Hobbit Beach Trailhead is located on the west side of Highway 101.
 Once on the Oregon Coast Hobbit Trail, we were enveloped in a surreal enchanted-like forest.
 Following the path to the right, we were surrounded by the twisted, moss-covered trees that line the narrow path.